gvwilson/fiction/iffy/index.md

 "Come about," Wales snapped at Uncle Jack.
 "Now!"

 The *Guinevere*'s captain didn't need to be told twice.
-"I told you this were a stupid!" he shouted as his hands danced across the controls.
+"I told you this was stupid!"
+he shouted as his hands danced across the controls.

 Iffy grabbed the door frame to keep her feet